prasadhonrao/devcamper/docs/spec.md

 ### 1.5 Purpose

-DevCamper is a web-based platform designed to help users, professionals, and career changers find, and review coding bootcamps worldwide.
+DevCamper is a web-based platform designed to help users, professionals, and career changers find, compare, and review coding bootcamps worldwide.

 This platform serves three key user groups: